 The Constitution gives states, not the federal government, primary authority over how elections are conducted.
 Article I, Section 4 gives states the power to set the "times, places, and manner" of elections, with Congress having override authority but not the president.

 Trump has already used federal agents in election-related actions.
-The FBI seized 2020 election materials from Fulton County, Georgia, and ICE demanded that Minnesota turn over its voter rolls in exchange for withdrawing agents after ICE killed three U.S. citizens in the state.
+The FBI seized more than 650 boxes of 2020 election materials from Fulton County, Georgia.
+Attorney General Pam Bondi demanded Minnesota hand over voter rolls in exchange for withdrawing ICE agents after ICE killed two U.S. citizens — Renée Good and Alex Pretti — during operations in the state.

 Democrats have performed well in recent elections, and polls show Republicans face potential losses in 2026 midterms.
 Trump has suggested on multiple occasions that the midterm elections should be "canceled" outright.